MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-authoring.md

 ## Test the flow of your guide
-Once you’re oriented on HoloLens, we recommend that you go through your whole guide to see how it flows.
+Once you’re oriented on [!include[pn-hololens](../includes/pn-hololens.md)], we recommend that you go through your whole guide to see how it flows.
 As you step through your guide, make note of things you want to change in the PC application.
 For example, you might need to move some steps around, add tasks or steps, or add more supporting assets.
 It’s generally best to make these changes in the PC application before you start placing holograms, tethers, and styles.

 ## Place your holograms
 After you’ve tested the flow of your guide and made changes in the PC application, you’re ready to place your holograms.